m-ld/sustainable-web-apps/spec/index.md

 But why do so many existing apps lock-in their users and their attention, and keep control over their users' personal data?
 We see two reasons.

-First: there is an economic incentive to developing unsustainable apps.
+First: there is an economic incentive to developing apps without these properties.
 Data is valuable, and companies who produce applications would prefer to have access to as much of it as possible.
 Active users are valuable, as they produce valuable data, and are also available to target with another revenue source, advertising.
 Thus, the more an application developer can keep users and their data tied to a platform, the more that application will succeed economically—that is, until and unless the users demand an alternative.
 However, it's hard for users to make much progress simply asking for change; the most effective way for users to make their needs known is to actually leave the services they disagree with in favor of those which treat them better, and to do that, there must be alternatives available to move _to_.

-Thus, the second reason: there is a technological disincentive to developing sustainable apps.
+Thus, the second reason: there is a technological disincentive.
 It's simply much easier to develop an application in which everyone's data is centralized in a database under the application developer's control.
 Exposing that data via some sort of API is a good deal of extra effort that can be hard to justify.
 Interchanging data with other applications, to the point of eliminating lock-in, is even harder to justify, as it both gives users a route to leave the application _and_ is even harder to build than simply exposing the data in some ad-hoc format.

-We know there are people interested in developing sustainable apps because they currently do so, even in the face of technological difficulty.
+We know there are people interested in developing apps with desirable properties because they currently do so, even in the face of technological difficulty.
 The entire Solid project is evidence of this.
 We have a great deal of respect for Solid and its approach, and draw inspiration from it.
-However, we believe it doesn't provide enough to make a range of modern applications easy to build well: in particular, apps with real-time multi-user collaboration.
+However, we believe it doesn't provide enough to make a range of modern applications easy to build
+well: in particular, apps with real-time multi-user collaboration.

 We therefore propose a set of tools which make real-time multi-user collaboration significantly easier to implement without lock-in or forcing users to cede control of their personal data.

-We will build these tools on top of **m-ld**'s "domains", a CRDT for replicating Linked Data graphs in realtime.
+We will build these tools on top of **m-ld**'s "domains", a CRDT for replicating RDF graphs in realtime.

 - By replicating the data locally among collaborating participants, we preserve the users' ownership of their own data.
-- By using Linked Data as the basis for the data model, we ensure that application data is readable at some level by any other Linked Data tool.
+- By using RDF as the basis for the data model, we ensure that application data is readable at some level by any other semantic web tool.
 For instance, the data can easily be moved between a m-ld domain and a Solid pod if desired, where it can be used by other applications.